 Fulford Cave Campgound – Located in a sparse stand of young aspen, spruce and fir, near an active beaver pond and East Brush Creek.
 9,400 feet in elevation, nice views of Yeoman Park.
 It is about a 30-40 minute drive to Eagle.
 There is no cell service.

 Sylvan Lake Campground – Nestled against a mountain backdrop, the campground at Sylvan Lake State Park is one of the most scenic spots in Colorado.
 Conveniently located 25 minutes southeast of Eagle.
 This campground is close to the race route.
-Please note that Sylvan Lake State Park is undergoing a renovation through 2020.
+Please note that Sylvan Lake State Park is undergoing renovations.
 Check ahead of time that camping is open and/or available.